goodevilgenius/BatmanLastSonOfKrypton/001-LastDaysOfKrypton.md

 Jor-El sighed.
 How could anyone be sure of anything anymore?

 He replied, "The atmosphere is breathable.
-The gravity is a bit less than it is on Krypton.
+The gravity is a bit less than on Krypton.
 The dominant species on the planet have strikingly similar features to our own.
 He can blend in as one of them."

 "What about the sun?
 You seemed concerned about the yellow sun that orbits the planet," she asked, with a bit of trepidation in her voice.
 "Are you certain it won't harm him?"

 "I'm as sure as I can be.
-I've run as many tests as I can, and I'm fairly certain that he won't come to any harm.
+I've run all the tests as I can, and I'm fairly certain that he won't come to any harm.
 I'm not sure how prolonged exposure will affect him," he hesitated.
 "But it's our best bet."